Skip to contents

 3. Forecast with quantiles

-TimeGPT can generate quantiles when using the following function:
+TimeGPT can generate quantiles when using the following functions:

-For any of these functions, simply set the quantiles argument to the desired values.
+For any of these functions, simply set the quantiles argument to the desired values as a vector.
 Keep in mind that quantiles should all be numbers between 0 and 1.
-You can use either quantiles or level for prediction intervals but not both.
+You can use either quantiles or level for uncertainty quantification, but not both.

 head(fcst)